WilliamMauclet/Connect4/Hispida/README.md

 		|- grid_end_configuration

 The structure of [scores] is: TODO
+{short_bot_id: score}
+BUT sortedDict?
+NOT list of (bot.short_name(), score)

+## Winner
+The winner of each level is determined as follows:

+* Game: the winner of the game.
+Exaequo if nobody won. =1
+* Match: the winner of the highest number of games. >=1
+* Match-off: the winner of the highers number of games over all the matches. >=1

 ### CHECKLIST/TODO
 To see what has been done and still needs to be done (the TODO list), see the Checklist.md.